 - 5. Select a pump based on the water hardness, flow, and system head loss. - 6.
 If heater is more than two stories above the tank, consult the factory.

-GPM flow rates are limited by maximum acceptable velocity through heat exchanger tubes.
-Heater models 514 through 1826 may be provided with an integral rear-mounted pump.
+NOTE: GPM flow rates are limited by maximum acceptable velocity through heat exchanger tubes.
+Heater models 0514 through 1826 may be provided with an integral rear-mounted pump.
 This must be specified at time of order.
-The integral pump will provide sufficient flow to meet the conditions listed in the table.